George School Day Camp FAQs

 When extreme weather happens, campers will follow an amended schedule for heat or rain.
-Our Fitness and Athletic Center (FAC), along with Newtown Friends School, are fully air conditioned and can house all our campers if needed.
-On heat or rain days we make sure to bring children inside, hydrate and stay safe.
+Our Fitness and Athletics Center (FAC), along with Newtown Friends School, are fully air conditioned and can house all of our campers if needed.
+On heat or rain days, we make sure to bring children inside, hydrate, and stay safe.

 What is your refund policy?

 A $200 non-refundable deposit is required at registration.
 You may pay the deposit by Visa, Mastercard, Discover, or eCheck.
 This deposit will be credited against the remaining balance of your camp tuition.
 The $200 deposit is non-refundable.

 All camp fees (camp tuition and extended care) must be paid in full by June 1.
 Unpaid balances may jeopardize your child’s attendance at camp.
 Late fees will be assessed on any outstanding balance after June 1.

 If you need to reduce the number of weeks your camper is attending, your account balance will be adjusted to reflect the difference in cost between the two packages.
 If you have paid your account balance in full or the adjustment results in an overpayment, the difference in cost will be credited to your account and you will receive a full refund of the overpayment amount.

 If you cancel your child’s camp registration prior to June 1, all monies paid will be refunded less the $200 non-refundable deposit.